-The underlying volume submitter plan has received an advisory letter from the Internal Revenue Service (IRS) dated March 31, 2014, stating that the form of the plan is qualified under Section 401(a) of the Internal Revenue Code, and, therefore, the related trust is tax exempt.
-In accordance with Revenue Procedure 2016-6 and Revenue Procedure 2015-36, the Plan Sponsor has determined that it is eligible to and has chosen to rely on the current IRS volume submitter advisory letter.
+The underlying volume submitter plan has received an advisory letter from the Internal Revenue Service (IRS) dated March 31, 2014, stating that the form of the plan is qualified under Section 401 of the Internal Revenue Code (the Code) and, therefore, the related trust is tax-exempt.
+The plan administrator has determined that it is eligible to, and has chosen to, rely on the current IRS volume submitter advisory letter.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualified status.
-The plan sponsor has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code.
+The plan administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, believes the Plan is qualified and the related trust is tax-exempt.